Jhampton64/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-These projects are made mostly HTML5, some of them have CSS but mostly HTML.
+These projects are made mostly HTML5 and CSS.